UKDanceBlue/monorepo/README.md

 name.
 Broadly the build commands are `package:build` and `package:watch` for a single build or automatic builds respectively.
 There are also a few repository level scripts, for example testing and linting.

+### Linting and Formatting

+There are also a number of linting and type-checking scripts, the package specific ones are `package:check`, however you will generally want to just run the global command `repo:check`.
+This will check that the entire repository passes ESLint, Prettier, and Typescript checks.
+To format the repository run `repo:format:fix` and to fix linter issues run `repo:lint:fix`.

+### Running the Applications

+All scripts relevant to running the project have a corresponding entry in the VSCode launch.json file.
+This means that in VSCode you can use the 'Run and Debug' panel to start any target.
+Generally you can use on the 'Dev Environment:
+...' run configurations, these configs will activate any watchers needed to build the codebase and then start each relevant project.
+Alternatively you can run each component individually from the cli (`package:dev` or `package:start` depending on the tooling) or from the same 'Run and Debug' menu.

 <p align="right">(<a href="#top">back to top</a>)</p>